7 Front Delt Exercises For Well-Built Shoulders

 Protect Your Shoulder Joint

 The shoulder joint is responsible for flexion, extension, and rotation.
-You don’t have to be at the gym to move the shoulder through those movement patterns.
+You don’t have to be at the gym or use a gym workout planner to move the shoulder through those movement patterns.

 We all engage in these movement patterns simply by doing household chores like mowing the lawn or vacuuming the living room.
 In fact, our shoulders are engaged throughout most of our daily activities.

 But here’s the issue.
 As we age, our joints weaken and become frail.
 So, it’s a good idea to put in the work now to strengthen the muscle and tissue in the shoulder joint.
 That way, you can live a healthy, comfortable life without the need for future surgeries or rehabilitation.

 You’ve probably seen that attractive, well-balanced “X-shaped” physique, but maybe you didn’t realize what it was called.

 An X-shaped physique is one where the lower half and upper half of the body are emphasized while the middle — the waist — is slim and tight.

 In other words, everything is balanced and no one muscle group is disproportionate.
 For example, we have all seen someone with a well-built muscular upper body and a pair of tiny legs — better known as chicken legs.

 The reason the shoulders hold so much responsibility for our shape is that they sit at the top of the “X.”

 When you have shoulders that seem to extend beyond your natural frame, it creates an illusion that you are wider than you are – in a good way!